 - 2020 and 2021 were incredibly difficult for the escape room community, and many of us nearly lost the opportunity to bring happiness to guests through interactive entertainment for good.
 We want to do everything within our power to protect our business and yours to keep that from happening again.

-As such, please rest assured that our staff are fully vaccinated and boosted, and we will be wearing N95 grade respirators at all times during your site visit.
+Please rest assured that our staff are fully vaccinated, and we will be wearing N95 grade respirators at all times during your site visit.
 We may also elect to eat alone outdoors or in our vehicle, so please don’t be offended if we do so while visiting.

-We’d appreciate your help in joining us in this effort by also wearing a surgical or N95 mask during our visits, even if local regulations do not currently require them in your place of business.
-We are happy to provide masks upon request at our expense if you like (and will happily nerd out on the pros and cons of various designs, if you’ve had trouble finding one that’s comfortable for you in the past!)
+We are always appreciative if you choose to also wear a mask during our visit, even if local regulations do not currently require them in your place of business.
+We are happy to provide high quality masks upon request at our expense if you like (and will happily nerd out on the pros and cons of various designs, if you’ve had trouble finding one that’s comfortable for you in the past!)

-We know this request may be controversial and/or feel like an imposition or overreaction to some, especially in certain parts of the country where transmission may be lower than it is currently in our home of the Seattle area.
-Since the alternative would be for us to decline all onsite visits, we really appreciate in advance your understanding, courtesy and willingness to help protect both our family and those in our broader community under hospice care.
+We know this is a sensitive topic, and our approach may be controversial and/or feel like an imposition or overreaction to some, especially as COVID-19 may no longer be top of mind for you.
+We recognize that your daily life as an owner involves lots of contact with the general public that we typically are able to avoid in our behind-the-scenes role.
+Since the alternative would be for us to decline all onsite visits, though, we really appreciate in advance your understanding, courtesy and willingness to help protect both our family and those in our broader community.
 We hope our assistance will be worth any inconvenience caused!

 This all sounds great, but I’m a little nervous about the financial commitment and about inviting a stranger to join us on our project.
 Can you offer any references?

 Absolutely!
 Please e-mail us at firstname.lastname@example.org and we’re happy to connect you directly with owners who have invited us for successful onsite visits in the past.
 They’re happy to answer questions and to address any concerns you might have.